-.
-In 1199 Llywelyn took the castle of Mold and asumed the title of prince of North Wales.
+In 1199 Llywelyn took the castle of Mold and assumed the title of Prince of North Wales.
 In 1205 whilst he was fighting to recover his French territories, King John of England married his illegitimate daughter, Joan, then aged around fifteen, to Llywelyn.
-An astute political manipulator, Llywelyn then did homage to John for all his Welsh possesions.
+An astute political manipulator, Llywelyn then did homage to John for all his Welsh possessions.
 Joan was John's daughter by a mistress known only as Clemence.
 In 1208.
 Gwenwynwyn of Powys had a serious disagreement with John who consequently had him arrested and stripped him of his lands.
-Llywelyn siezed his opportunity and annexed southern Powys and northern Ceredigion.
+Llywelyn seized his opportunity and annexed southern Powys and northern Ceredigion.

 In 1209 Prince Llywelyn accompanied John on his campaign into Scotland.
 Llywelyn went on to steadily increase his influence in Wales and conquered southern Powys in 1208.
-John became concerned at the growth of his son-in-law's power and viewed it as a theat to his own authority in the province.
+John became concerned about the growth of his son-in-law's power and viewed it as a threat to his authority in the province.
 When Llywelyn attacked the lands of the Earl of Chester in 1210, John threw his support behind the latter.

-Llywelyn's revolt delayed John's planned invasion of France, Llywelyn formed an alliance with John's enemy, King Phillip II Augustus of France, later allying himself himself with the discontented English barons who were in rebellion against him.
+Llywelyn's revolt delayed John's planned invasion of France, Llywelyn allied with John's enemy, King Phillip II Augustus of France, later allying himself with the discontented English barons who were in rebellion against him.
 In 1215 he marched on Shrewsbury and captured the town with little resistance.
 Over the following three years Llywelyn extended his power base into South Wales, becoming without doubt the single most powerful figure in Wales.

-Lllywelyn acquired an ally in William de Braose, Baron Abergavenny and a marriage was arranged between Braose's Isabella and Llywelyn's son, Dafydd ap Llywelyn.
-William visited Llywelyn at his court of Garth Celyn in Easter, 1230.
+Llywelyn acquired an ally in William de Braose, Baron Abergavenny and a marriage was arranged between Braose's daughter Isabella and Llywelyn's son, Dafydd ap Llywelyn.
+William visited Llywelyn at his court of Garth Celyn on Easter, 1230.
 During which time he was discovered in a compromising position with the prince's wife, Joan.
 Llywelyn had him hanged for the offence and Joan placed under house arrest for a year.
 The marriage, however, still proceeded and a year later Joan was restored to her position.